trade-copilot/ape-ai-docs/Features/Companions/what-are-companions.md

 ---

-## 🎯 How Personas Change Your Experience
+## 🎯 How Companions Change Your Experience

 ### Example Question: *"Is Tesla a good buy?"*